2020 SK Modified® Rules

 NOTICE: A participant competing in any race at SMS specifically agrees that he/she acknowledges it is illegal to soak or treat racing tires and that said soaking or treatment of racing tires is subject to suspension.

-20E – 12.1 COIL SPRINGS Only coil spring suspension will be permitted.
+20E – 12.1 COIL SPRINGS – Only coil spring suspension will be permitted.
 The suspension and coil springs at all four (4) wheels must be active and permit suspension movement in compression and rebound.
 All downward chassis movement while the race vehicle is in competition must be limited only by the normal increasing stiffness of the springs or the bottoming of the chassis against the race track, whichever occurs first.
 Any device or procedure that in the judgment of SMS Officials attempts to detract from or compromise the above will not be permitted, including “coil-bind”.
 Any type of chassis travel limiter, used in compression or rebound, will not be permitted.
+Front shocks must have a minimum of 3″ of piston available for spring travel in compression.
 All coil springs must not be colder than ambient temperature.

-A maximum of two full (360 degree) spring rubbers in each coil over spring is permitted.
+A maximum of two full (360 degree) non-adjustable spring rubbers in each coil over spring is permitted.

 Shock/Coil over boots or bags are not permitted.